 The Vision of the SSENSE

-Know that every success story is set by a vision unlike anyone else in your time.
+Know that a vision sets every success story unlike anyone else in your time.

 Bassel Attlah shared that, they always had their eyes on stepping up the brand as an eCommerce.
 It was the time when dot com was new and other fashion brands were still resisting it.